Eliphas1810/eliphas1810-tools/README.md

 BitFlippedLoopMoviePlayer.apk play a movie of bit flipped .mp4 files on android by a single movie loop mode.

+LoopMoviePlayer.apk play a movie of .mp4 files on android by a single movie loop mode.

 <br />

 /ePubXhtmlValidator/Main.java validates XHTML files in a .epub file, as XHTML1.
 Not Support (X)HTML5 tags except nav tag.